paintparty/fireworks/README.md

 #### Using `:ns-aliases` in ClojureScript projects with Shadow
 This is mostly relevant to projects built with shadow-cljs.

-In addition to the compiler-flag elison described above, for production builds using shadow-cljs you can use the [`io.github.paintparty/fireworks-stubs`](https://github.com/paintparty/fireworks-stubs) library.
+In addition to the compiler-flag elision described above, for production builds using shadow-cljs you can use the [`io.github.paintparty/fireworks-stubs`](https://github.com/paintparty/fireworks-stubs) library.
 Just use whatever is the most recent version (it may be an earlier version number than the latest fireworks, but they are in fact in sync).

 Just alias the following namespaces:
 `fireworks.core` ->  `fireworks.stubs.core`<br>